 We have leaders who are inspiring the young ones to win and setting good examples,” he said.

-Team captain Amanda Haywood told Barbados TODAY the team was poised for success in the upcoming tournament and they had high aspirations.
+Girls team captain Amanda Haywood told Barbados TODAY the team was poised for success in the upcoming tournament and they had high aspirations.

 “Our team has been training very hard, since last year we never stopped training.
 We came together as a team, therefore since we have been training that long it has been paying off and growing together is also important as a team.